 Sports4Life is proud to support the making of Tough Sledding, an inspirational film about the underdog 2002 Sled Hockey Paralympic Gold Medal Team.
 With your support we can contribute towards the making of a movie that inspires a nation and changes the cultural perceptions of Paralympic athletes in America forever.
 Funding goes towards script writing, an essential step for the passionate team behind this project as they seek funding to create a movie that can truly inspire.

 Friday March 2nd to Sunday March 3rd marked the 4th year of Northeast Sled Hockey League Sports4Life Sled Hockey Classic!
 In 4 years, the tournament grew from 2 days to 3 and increased in the number of players from 9 teams to 15.
 US men’s and women's National Team as well as Development team players participate in the league.
 “Along with providing a structured, competitive Sled Hockey league, the individual benefits to our athletes are invaluable.
 The NESHL not only improves a player’s physical fitness but provides an environment to promote and improve their independence, assist with building their life skills, and improve their quality of life.
 The lessons taught through competing assist the individual to better manage life’s ups and downs while stressing the value of maintaining a positive attitude.” from NESHL website

 The Sports4Life Scholarship Program is dedicated to supporting future generations of athletes and leaders and aims to enrich their lives by supporting their athletic endeavors and experiences around the world.
-The application to this scholarship is open to all athletes and is based on a variety of values and criteria including eligibility for financial need, athletic performance, academic performance or community service.
+The application to this scholarship is open to all athletes and sports-oriented organizations in need of financial assistance and is based on a variety of values and criteria including eligibility for financial need, athletic performance, academic performance and community service.